roscoestar/roscoestar.github.io/_posts/2019-11-13-triathlon.markdown

 ![velocetus-2](/assets/images/posts/velocetus-2.jpg)

-With this creature, I flipped it over relative to *Velopelta* but kept the idea that it would swim with one set of limbs and run/cycle with the other set: Velocetus swims with its legs, then flips over and does the rest with its arms.
+With this creature, I flipped it over relative to *Velopelta* but kept the idea that it would swim in one configuration and then run/cycle completely differently: Velocetus swims with its legs, then flips over and does the rest with its arms.
 It doesn’t need to change clothes or anything to transition between any of the events--its blubber acts as a natural wetsuit, and it installs toe clips into its hooves like a horseshoe prior to the race.  “*Velocetus*” means “swift whale”--I imagined this creature evolving from a hoofed whale ancestor like *Indohyus*, but taking a completely different strategy to a semi-aquatic lifestyle, using its hind legs for propulsion like a pinniped rather than its tail, and keeping its hooves for effective terrestrial locomotion.

 I got a lot of good feedback on Reddit about the flaws of this design: